snowflakedb/native-apps-templates/README.md

 # Snowflake Native App Templates with Snowflake CLI
-**Note**: Snowflake CLI is in Private Preview (PrPr).
-For more information, you can contact a Snowflake sales representative.
+**Note**: Snowflake CLI is in Public Preview (PuPr).
+You can find the official documentation [here](https://docs.snowflake.com/en/developer-guide/snowflake-cli-v2/index).

 This repository contains [Snowflake Native App](https://docs.snowflake.com/en/developer-guide/native-apps/native-apps-about) templates released by Snowflake Inc. These templates are customized to work with Snowflake CLI.